coder/coder/docs/guides/coder-artifactory-integration.md

 ---

-# JFrog

-Use Coder and JFrog together to secure your development environments without disturbing your developers' existing workflows.
+Use Coder and JFrog Artifactory together to secure your development environments without disturbing your developers' existing workflows.

 This guide will demonstrate how to use JFrog Artifactory as a package registry